h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/QueryDAO.rst

 .. java:method:: public Query getQuery(Integer id)
    :outertype: QueryDAO

-   Gets the query.
+   Gets the query with the given id.

    :param id: the id
-   :return: the query
+   :return: the query, or null if it doesn't exist

 listQueries
 ^^^^^^^^^^^